Photo Copyright Affect Autism

 A Launching Pad

-Virginia discusses how important it is to explore cause-and-effect relationships in order to create robust development further along.
+Virginia discusses how important it is to explore cause-and-effect relationships for development that occurs later on to be robust.
 Although our son has been in this stage of play for many years now, he has been developing capacities that will serve him going forward and rushing him will not benefit him.
-Please see o the podcast with Dr. Gil Tippy about the pre-cursors to academics, Foundation Academics, for more on this topic.
+Please see the podcast with Dr. Gil Tippy about the pre-cursors to academics, Foundation Academics, for more on this topic.